 This is because we are a country fighting to keep our many cultures alive and strong, while enjoying the benefits of the western world.

 That can create conflict, so we are in flux.

-A nation with internal, politically, socially, and every other conflict you can imagine, and the only constant in SA is that no matter what the subject of debate is, there will be an opposing point of view.
+A nation with internal, political, social, and every other kind of conflict you can imagine it is a given.
+The only constant in SA is that no matter what the subject of debate, there will be an opposing point-of-view.

 Or, fully succeed.

 In order to do something, we need to actually make a majority decision and take a majority direction and move with it.

 If every fish caught in a net swims in a different direction the net will go nowhere, but if every fish in the net swims in the same direction, the net will move….

 With that said, my point and opinion is that an indecisive environment, like South Africa, has its opportunities for business.

 This is if you are smart and think like a fox, which is what Clem Sunter, a well-known futurologist and scenario planner says.
 He lives in Cape Town and for whom I actually do web marketing.
 I also web market for several economists, like Mike Schussler and JP Landman.